Security-Card-Game/securityDeckGame/RULES.md

 ### Define Key Variables
 There are two key variables you need to decide on before starting.
 * Resource gain: How many resources does the company gain with each round?
-We suggest to start with e.g. 10 resources.
+We suggest to start with e.g. 10 resources as it makes percentage calculation easier.
 Be aware that this is only your starting point, as this variable may change during the course of the game.
 * Multiplier: This influences how big numbers feel - it's all about perception!
 A multiplier of 1 just keeps the costs of fixing oopsies at their original value.
 A multiplier of 5 can feel quite different when playing the game.
 Just try it out and see for yourself.

 ### Start Playing